184.108.40.206 Pensioner concession card (PCC) - description

-Once recipients move off income support, they must generally stop using their PCC.
-However in some instances, DSP and certain older long-term benefit recipients can retain their PCC for 6-12 months after returning to work.
+Once recipients move off income support, they must generally stop using their PCC, however in some instances the PCC may be kept for an extended period.
+Age recipients with a nil payment rate and some income from employment, can keep their PCC for 2 years.
+DSP recipients can keep their PCC for 2 years if they start working 30 hours per week or more or have a nil rate of payment and income from employment.
+Some older long-term benefit recipients can keep their PCC for 26 weeks.
 JSP and YA (job seeker) with partial capacity to work can keep their PCC for 12 months after leaving payment for work.
 JSP and YA (job seeker) who are single principal carers can keep their PCC for 12 weeks after ceasing payment due to earnings.
 They can then access a HCC for a further 14 weeks.
-This provision is designed to assist people to make the transition from income support to work.
+These provisions are designed to assist people to make the transition from income support to work.

-Note: Participation in the PLS does not, of itself, entitle a person to additional benefits that are ordinarily available to people who receive a social security pension or payment.
-A person who is receiving a loan under the PLS is entitled to receive a PCC if they receive a social security pension (i.e. part-rate and maximum rate pensioners are entitled).
-Self-funded retirees whose fortnightly payment is entirely comprised of a PLS loan (i.e. there is no pension entitlement) are not entitled to receive a PCC.
+Note: Participation in the HEAS (formerly PLS) does not, of itself, entitle a person to additional benefits that are ordinarily available to people who receive a social security pension or payment.
+A person who is receiving a loan under the HEAS is entitled to receive a PCC if they receive a social security pension (that is, part-rate and maximum rate pensioners are entitled).
+Self-funded retirees whose fortnightly payment is entirely comprised of a HEAS loan (that is, there is no pension entitlement) are not entitled to receive a PCC.

-Act reference: SSAct section 1061ZA General qualification rules (PCC), section 1061ZA(2A) General qualification rules (PCC - YA), section 1061ZA(2B) General qualification rules (PCC - JSP), section 1061ZA(2D) General qualification rules (PCC - PP), section 1061ZEB(2) Extended qualification rule: persons with a partial capacity to work, section 1061ZM(1BA) Qualification for health care card: employment-affected person, section 1137A Non-receipt of social security pension or social security payment
+Act reference: SSAct section 1061ZA General qualification rules (PCC), section 1061ZA(2A) General qualification rules (PCC - YA), section 1061ZA(2B) General qualification rules (PCC - JSP), section 1061ZA(2D) General qualification rules (PCC - PP), section 1061ZCA Extended qualification rule: former recipient of Age and partner, section 1061ZEB(2) Extended qualification rule: persons with a partial capacity to work, section 1061ZM(1BA) Qualification for health care card: employment-affected person, section 1137A Non-receipt of social security pension or social security payment